cockroachdb/docs/rollback-transaction.md

 ---
 title: ROLLBACK
-summary: The ROLLBACK statement aborts the current transaction, discarding all updates made by statements included in the transaction.
+summary: Abort the current transaction, discarding all updates made by statements included in the transaction with the ROLLBACK statement in CockroachDB.
 toc: false
 ---

 The `ROLLBACK` [statement](sql-statements.html) aborts the current [transaction](transactions.html), discarding all updates made by statements included in the transaction.

-When using the CockroachDB-provided function for client-side transaction retries, the `ROLLBACK TO SAVEPOINT cockroach_restart` statement restarts the transaction if any included statement returns a retryable error (identified via the 40001 error code or retry transaction string in the error message).
-For more details, see [Transaction Retries](transactions.html#transaction-retries).
+When using [client-side transaction retries](transactions.html#client-side-transaction-retries), use `ROLLBACK TO SAVEPOINT cockroach_restart` to handle transaction that need to be retried (identified via the `40001` error code or `retry transaction` string in the error message), and then re-execute the statements in the transaction.

 <div id="toc"></div>